Sabine Höhler

 As a post-doctoral research fellow at the Max Planck Institute for the History of Science in Berlin (1999-2002) she studied the oceanographical exploration of the deep sea in the 19th and 20th centuries.

-From 2002 to 2007 she worked at the University of Hamburg as a member of the interdisciplinary research project team NEDS "Nachhaltige Entwicklung zwischen Durchsatz und Symbolik" ("Sustainable Development between Throughput and Symbolism") as part of the funding program "Social-ecological Research" of the German Ministry of Education and Research (BMBF).
+From 2002 to 2007 she worked at Hamburg University as part of the interdisciplinary research project team NEDS "Nachhaltige Entwicklung zwischen Durchsatz und Symbolik" ("Sustainable Development between Throughput and Symbolism") as part of the funding program "Social-ecological Research" of the German Ministry of Education and Research (BMBF).

-In 2007/2008 she held the Environmental History Fellowship at the German Historical Institute (GHI) in Washington, DC.
-Subsequently she was Scholar in Residence at the German Museum Munich.
-In 2009/2010 she was a research fellow at the Institute of History at ETH Zurich and a research associate at the interdisciplinary DFG Graduate School "Topology of Technology" at Darmstadt University of Technology.
-Currently she holds the position of senior lecturer/senior research assistant at the Chair for Science Studies at ETH Zurich.
+In 2007/08 she was awarded the Environmental History Fellowship at the German Historical Institute (GHI) in Washington, DC.
+In 2008 she was Scholar in Residence at the German Museum Munich.
+In 2009 she held a research fellowship at the Institute of History at ETH Zurich, and in 2009/10 she was a research associate at the interdisciplinary DFG Graduate School "Topology of Technology" at Darmstadt University of Technology.
+In 2010/11 she held the position of senior lecturer/senior research assistant at the Chair for Science Studies at ETH Zurich.

-In January 2010 she habilitated at Darmstadt University of Technology, Department of Social and Historical Sciences, and was awarded the venia legendi in history of science, history of technology, and environmental history.
-Her habilitation thesis titled "Spaceship Earth: Envisioning Human Habitats in the Environmental Age" explores technoscientific constructions of the environment as a closed living space during the Environmental Era of the 1960s and 1970s.
+In 2010 she habilitated at Darmstadt University of Technology, Department of Social and Historical Sciences, and was awarded the venia legendi in history of science, history of technology, and environmental history.
+Her habilitation thesis titled "Spaceship Earth: Envisioning Human Habitats in the Environmental Age" explores technoscientific constructions of the environment as a closed living space during the Environmental Era of the 1960s and 1970s (London, Pickering & Chatto 2015).
+She received the Swedish title of Docent in history of science, technology and environment in 2014.

 Her research interests cover the cultural history of science and technology in the 19th and 20th centuries, the history of space, mapping, and globalisation, environmental studies, and feminist science and technology studies.
-On the historical exploration of globalisation and space in the 20th century she edited a volume together with Iris Schröder with the title "Welt-Räume.
-Geschichte, Geographie und Globalisierung seit 1900" ("World Spaces: History, Geography, and Globalization since 1900") (published Frankfurt/New York, Campus 2005).
+She is co-editor of a volume on the historical exploration of globalisation and space in the 20th century with the title "Welt-Räume.
+Geschichte, Geographie und Globalisierung seit 1900" ("World Spaces: History, Geography, and Globalization since 1900") (Frankfurt/New York, Campus 2005).
+On the global history of national parks she co-edited the volume "Civilizing Nature: National Parks in Global Historical Perspective" (New York/Oxford, Berghahn Books 2012).

-Since 2001 she has been a lecturer at Humboldt University of Berlin, International University Bremen (IUB) and Darmstadt University of Technology.
+Between 2001 and 2010 she was a lecturer at Humboldt University of Berlin, International University Bremen (IUB) and Darmstadt University of Technology.

 Education and Professional Positions